Modern Languages, BA (Hons)

 Course Overview

-• If you have an A-level in two of these languages, you can continue to study both languages with us at an advanced level.
+• If you have an A-level or equivalent qualification/experience in two of these languages, you can continue to study both languages with us at an advanced level.

-• If you have an A-level in one of these languages, you can either concentrate exclusively on that language or learn another language, simultaneously, via our dedicated beginner language pathways.
+• If you have an A-level or equivalent qualification/experience in one of these languages, you can either concentrate exclusively on that language or learn another language, simultaneously, via our dedicated beginner language pathways.

-• If you have not had the chance to study a language at A-level or GCSE, you can concentrate on one beginner’s language (selected from French, German or Spanish) for the duration of your degree.
-Alternatively, you can also pick up a second beginner’s language (selected from French, German, Italian, Mandarin Chinese, or Spanish) during the second year of your degree.
+If you do not have a language A-level, and may or may not have a language GCSE, you can concentrate on one beginner’s language (French, German or Spanish) for the duration of your degree.
+You may also take a second beginner language (French, German, Italian, Mandarin Chinese or Spanish) during the second year of your degree.
 This will enable you to graduate with advanced proficiency (C1) in your first language, and intermediate-advanced proficiency (B2-C1) in your second language.

 Why Modern Languages at Swansea?